maubanel/UE5-Hello-World/floor-level/README.md

 ##### `Step 6.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond:

 Now you can see that there is light.
 It might not be positioned properly but we will fix that next.
+Now when you hit play you can see the level!
+Try it yourself...

 ![directoinal light in scene](images/addDirectionalLight.png)